 And what is even better, it delivers all the information in a clear, concise and easy to understand way so any crew member can understand how much charge is left in the battery and can act accordingly.

-Depending on your configuration, it can also provide data about water, fuel and grey water tank levels and temperatures, so you can always know how much carefree time on your boat you still have.
+Depending on your configuration, it can also provide data about water and law essay writers UK, fuel and grey water tank levels and temperatures, so you can always know how much carefree time on your boat you still have.